Operation Léa: Background

+History

 Operation Léa

 Operation Léa began on 7 October, with the landing of 1,100 paratroopers at the city of Bắc Kạn.
 The paratroopers swiftly took control over the city but failed to capture Ho Chi Minh and the other Vietnamese leaders.
 Losing the opportunity to neutralize the Việt Minh leadership, the French paratroopers found themselves fighting for survival as the Việt Minh counter-attacked and surrounded them.

 Ten French battalions of French troops (about 15,000 men) had started moving at the same time from the city of Lạng Sơn to Cao Bằng in the north and then down through Nguyen Binh to Bắc Kạn, to cut off supplies to the Việt Minh from China.
 The second objective was to surround the Vietnamese forces and destroy them in battle.
 Delayed by bad roads, mines and ambushes, it took the French column until 13 October to reach the vicinity of Bắc Kạn, where the Việt Minh put up a strong resistance.
 The French broke through on 16 October and relieved the paratroops.
 A four battalion riverine force that was supposed to assault up the Clear and Gam rivers encountered so many delays that they played no useful part in the battle.
 The French were unable to destroy the Việt Minh forces and most of the 40,000 guerrillas escaped through gaps in the French lines, including Ho Chi Minh and his staff with General Võ Nguyên Giáp.
 On 8 November, the operation was called off.

+Although the main objective was not achieved, the operation allowed the reopening of RC 4 to Cao Bang, RC3 on the Cao Bang Bac Kan section as well as the reoccupation of the Nguyen Binh area rich in minerals.
+This big French victory caused the Trần Quốc Tuấn infantry school, the Voice of Vietnam station, the state treasury, and 10 weapons factories of the Việt Minh to be disbanded, and many warehouses of the communist Việt Minh military equipment were also confiscated.

 Aftermath

-After failing to destroy the Việt Minh insurgency through knockout blows in Operation Léa and the later Operation Ceinture, the French supreme command changed tactics again.
+After failing to destroy the Việt Minh insurgency led by Ho Chi Minh and Vo Nguyen Giap (Operation Léa and later Operation Ceinture), the French supreme command changed tactics again.
 For financial and economic reasons, France was not able to send more troops to Indochina.
 The French began to establish outposts on the major roads (Route Coloniale 4 and Route Coloniale 3), to restrict the Việt Minh movement in north-east Tonkin but the Việt Minh was easily able to slip through the cordons and reinforce themselves from across the Chinese border.
 This would take the war from the stalemate into the first Việt Minh victories from 1949–1950.